Websites are attacked a lot in different ways. That’s why the effort to beef up your website security remains crucial for every website owner.

 That brings us to the big question, how do you avoid the common mistakes that can breed a dangerous cybercrime?

 Accessing your website from public or open spaces can pose an imminent threat by exposing login credentials to third parties.
-Probably, you’ve once or twice accessed your website in a cybercafé and forgotten to logout.
+Probably, you’ve once or twice accessed your website in a cybercafé and forgotten to log out.

 If you haven’t, perhaps you know a friend who has done that.
 It’s worth noting that this error can act as a point of weakness for hackers to compromise your site.
 Also, keep in mind that public internet connections are most likely insecure.

 By now you might have heard of email phishing, which is a website security threat where hackers use emails to trick people into providing critical credentials like account login details and passwords.
 Get it clear that such emails will appear legit, so don’t be fooled.
 You can instantly delete emails from unknown persons to avoid falling into the trap.
 In the meantime, consider using a DMARC report analyzer to ensure your emails are properly authenticated.

 When launching, some sites come with default usernames and passwords.
-In such a case, change the login credentials into top-secret username and passwords.
+In such a case, change the login credentials into top-secret usernames and passwords.
 This way, you’ll be the only one with the key to admin privileges on your site.

 For one reason or another, you’ve once or twice sought professional help in the management of your site.
 The point is, ensure you seek help from credible and authentic professionals to avoid delivering your logins to scammers.